gristmill/social_current/README.md

 # Social Current

-Makes it easy to integrate the Github activity stream into your application.
+Makes it easy to integrate a social activity stream into your application from third party APIs.
+Social Current currently only supports GitHub and Twitter but feel free to contribute additional integrations.

 ## Installation